Charging point connector types – Explained

 In the EV world, the manufacturers are slugging it out over connector types and standards.
 Basically, the plug and socket shapes differ from manufacturer to manufacturer.
-It’s like when you travel from the UK to Spain and can’t plug your mobile phone charger in.
+It’s like when you travel from the UK to Spain and can’t plug your hairdryer in.

 Here are the main types of EV connector and the car manufacturers they are associated with:

 They allow for rapid DC charging only, up to 50 kW, when you are away from home.

 These are often found on EVs made by Nissan, Peugeot, Citroen and older Kias.
 The Mitsubishi Outlander PHEV also has CHAdeMO.

 Where you see a CHAdeMO socket in a car, you will always see another charging socket next to it.
 See ‘Two Sockets in One Car’ below.